 Glutathione is found in asparagus, avocado, spinach, broccoli, and some supplements.
 Sadly, food sources of glutathione are poorly absorbed into the body.
 Digestive enzymes can break it down before it can be absorbed.
 There is also no direct transport system for glutathione.

 Although glutathione is poorly absorbed, diet does play a part in the body’s levels.
 The body needs key building blocks to manufacture glutathione.
 Certain foods and nutrients are known to provide them.
 Eating these building blocks can increase the body’s production of glutathione.
-These include selenium, vitamin E, cruciferous vegetables, alpha-lipoic acid, milk thistle, and N-acetyl cysteine.
+These include selenium, vitamin E, cruciferous vegetables, alpha-lipoic acid, milk thistle, and cysteine.

 Vitamin C is also important in liver detoxification pathways.
 It helps protect liver detoxification enzymes, created in phase I and phase II liver detoxification pathways, from oxidative damage.
 Vitamin C helps protect liver tissues from oxidative damage.
 Some research also suggests that vitamin C may play a role in toxin removal.

 Vitamin C is tightly controlled in the body.
 Blood levels are mainly determined by vitamin C intake and kidney regulation.
 Research shows that some phytochemicals may increase plasma vitamin C, even in the absence of vitamin C consumption.

 Foods richest in vitamin C

 - oranges and other citrus fruits

 Scientists conducted a double-blind, placebo-controlled study on a blend of nutrients.
 The purpose was to determine if they promoted increases in plasma glutathione and vitamin C.